 Trimming low-quality ends of sequences is normally performed before assembling a contig.
 This is because the noise introduced by low-quality regions and vector contamination can produce incorrect assemblies.

 In this exercise, you will learn how to trim low-quality bases from both ends of chromatogram sequences.
-Trim the poor quality bases off the ends of the sequences by selecting all the chromatograms in the Input data folder, then, click Pre-processing Trim End.
+Trim the poor quality bases off the ends of the sequences by selecting all the chromatograms in the Input data folder, then, click Pre-processing > Trim Ends.

 Select the Error Probability Limit option located under Trim By Quality and click Run.
 This option trims bases up until the point where trimming further bases will only improve the error rate by less than the limit (see image below).